 The point of the game is to flag all of the "mines," or in this case, Neggs.
 The object is to identify the hiding place of all the Neggs on the board in order to finish the game and get your Neopoints.

-Mechanics, as you know, is how the game works.
-You have a big field of regular gray Neggs, and the mines are Red Neggs; when you click on a gray Negg, it'll either turn into a mine and the game ends or, hopefully, it'll turn out to be safe and turn into a white square with a number in it.
-That number and all the others in the game are what's so important.
-They help to tell you where the mines are; each number is a different color, but that's just for some variety.
-A '1' means that one mine is touching that squarein one of the surrounding 8 spaces; a '2' means that two mines are touching that square, and the cycle continues up to 8.
-However, '5's and '6's are very uncommon, and '7's and '8's are extremely rare.
+You start with a big field of regular grey Neggs.
+When you click one, it'll either turn into a red Negg mine and the game ends or, hopefully, it'll turn out to be safe and turn into a white square, possibly with a number in it.
+That number helps to tell you where the mines are.
+A green 1 means that there is one mine total in the surrounding 8 squares; a blue 2 means that there are two mines in the surrounding 8 squares; an orange 3 means that there are three mines in the surrounding 8 squares; and so on up to 8.
+(If you're wondering, all numbers 4 and greater are red.)
+However, 5's and 6's are very uncommon, and 7's and 8's are extremely rare.

-The game isn't entirely without use of your keyboard, though; to flag a mine, you have to click the square you think its on while holding down your Shift key (even though Neopets says to use the Control key).
+The game isn't entirely without use of your keyboard, though: to flag a mine, you have to click the square you think it's on while holding down your Control or Shift key.
+Flagging a mine has the benefits of clearly marking the square with a red X and making the square unclickable so you won't accidentally activate it.
+Flagging mines can be useful for keeping things organized, but is completely optional, and you don't even have to flag any to win the game.
 Remember only to flag the squares that you're sure a mine is on!

-Last of all, there are three different difficulty levels to choose from: Easy, Medium and Hard.
-The only difference between them all is size; Easy is nine by nine squares (81 in total), Medium twelve by twelve (144 in total) and Hard fourteen by fourteen (196 in total).
-Size makes all the difference, however.
+Last of all, there are three different difficulty levels to choose from: Easy, Medium, and Hard.
+The only difference between them all is size and number of mines: Easy is 9 by 9 squares with 10 mines, Medium is 12 by 12 squares with 25 mines, and Hard is 14 by 14 squares with 40 mines.

 Since NeggSweeper is a game of logic, it's not hard to figure out all the winning moves yourself.
 However, here's a beginner's tip for those who don't feel like thinking right now:

 So, you have four potential mines right there.
 Obviously, either the top Negg or the one right below it is a mine, but only one is.
 The same goes for the bottom Negg and the one above it.
-But it's a simple deduction: the second-top Negg can't be a mine, because then the one below it couldn't be.
-If the second-top one was a mine, there'd be no other mines connected to the 2.
+But it's a simple deduction: the second-top Negg can't be a mine, because then both the neggs above and below it couldn't be and there'd be no other mines connected to the 2.
 That sure isn't possible.
-Therefore, the top one and second-lowest one must be the mines!
+Therefore, the top square and third-lowest square must be the mines!
 The rest of the game is just one big expansion of that kind of logic.

 Beginning a Game

-- First, start a game (begin on Easy if you've never played before) and click on a square.
+- First, start a game (begin on Easy if you've never played before) and click on any random square.
 If it's a mine, start again; if it's clear, hopefully an island, you've got to start using the numbers given to you.